codesections-personal/codesections/minimizing_raku_dependencies.md

 #### Version control

-The goal – and the largest blocker for a 1.0.0 release for `_` – is to figure out the best way for `_` to version sub-packages and to implement such a versioning system.
-I'm still in the design phase for this part of `_`, but I'm imaging a system where users can select sub-package versions independently but where doing so is largely optional for most users.
-I'm also trying to decide the best way for `_` to comply with [semantic versioning](https://semver.org/).
-On the one hand, definitely want to comply with semver – one of `_`'s goals is to protect users against unexpected breaking changes, after all.
-On the other hand, I'm not sure it makes sense to treat a breaking change in _any_ `_` sub-package as a breaking change in `_` as a whole.
-The sub-packages are independent, after all, and announcing a `_` breaking change too often could lead to announcement fatigue – especially if, as `_` grows, most "breaking changes" exclusively involve changes to packages that you don't use.
+The goal – and the largest blocker for a 1.0.0 release for `_` – is to figure out the best way for `_` to version sub-packages and to implement that a versioning system.

-There may be a way to resolve these issues or `_` might be one of the rare packages that should follow a non-semver versioning scheme.
-Calendar versioning ([calvar](https://calver.org/)) may be worth considering – at the very least, having periodic scheduled `_` releases would give a natural way to bundle sub-package changes.
+I'm still in the design phase for this part of `_`, but I'm optimistic.

+Raku offers nearly unique opportunity to get versioning right.
+With the exception of [Unison](https://www.unisonweb.org/docs/tour), I'm not aware of any language that supports versioning as a first-class concept to the [degree that Raku does](https://docs.raku.org/type/Version); Raku even allows us to set both [`version` and `api` info](https://docs.raku.org/type/Metamodel::Versioning) for nearly every language construct.
+Even better, Raku's strong support for [multiple dispatch](https://docs.raku.org/language/functions#index-entry-declarator_multi-Multi-dispatch) lets us "grow" Raku functions without breaking them: when we define a new `multi` candidate with a narrower signature, we add something new without breaking any existing calls.
+(I'm using "grow" in the sense [Rich Hickey introduced](http://beppu.github.io/post/spec-ulation/) – you grow a function by either requiring less from or providing more to that function's callers).

+Given all these advantages, I'm hoping that `_` 1.0.0 will manage versions in a way that gives users fine-grained control over which version of a `_` sub-package they use – but where exercising that control is largely optional for most users because [nothing ever breaks](https://www.joelonsoftware.com/2004/06/13/how-microsoft-lost-the-api-war/).

+But will that 1.0.0 release actually be a "1.0.0" release?
+I have always used [semantic versioning](https://semver.org/) and think it's a great tool for communicating the size of changes to users.
+That said, it's also true that [semver has real problems](https://hynek.me/articles/semver-will-not-save-you/).
+If particular, it seems like `_` nature – it's a collection of independent sub-packages, and changes to one sub-package have no effect on any other – might make calendar versioning ([calvar](https://calver.org/)) or some other versioning scheme worth considering.
+At the very least, having periodic scheduled `_` releases would give a natural way to bundle sub-package changes.
+It might even make sense to follow Raku's version, and to not allow any breaking (non-growing) changes other than when a new language version is released.

-I also want to put some thought into sub-package version selection when the user doesn't fully specify a version.
-I don't want to reinvent the wheel here or to be needlessly inconsistent with [zef](https://github.com/ugexe/zef).
-At the same time, I'm not sure whether the dependency-resolution scheme that makes sense Raku Distributions will also make sense for `_` sub-packages.
-In particular, I want to think more deeply about the arguments for/against [minimal version selection](https://research.swtch.com/vgo-mvs) – which seems like a potentially good fit for `_` sub-packages.
+If we adopt a versioning system that allows for breaking changes, I also want to put some thought into sub-package version selection when the user doesn't fully specify a version.
+I don't want to reinvent the wheel here or to be needlessly inconsistent with [zef](https://github.com/ugexe/zef) but the arguments for/against [minimal version selection](https://research.swtch.com/vgo-mvs) have me intrigued.

 Finally, `_` needs to have a decent [responsible disclosure](https://en.wikipedia.org/wiki/Responsible_disclosure) process before I'd consider it 1.0.0 (maybe that's not technically a "versioning" issue, but it's close enough; a security bug would certainly lead to a new version!).
 The inherent simplicity of `_` sub-packages _should_ make security flaws much less likely – but that phrase has "famous last words" written all over it, so `_` will definitely err on the side of caution.
 I don't think there's a whole lot to decide here; it's just a matter of setting it up.